bloominstituteoftechnology/web-sprint-challenge-adding-data-persistence/my_README.md

 ## Add that seed data!
 Plant it baby!
 - Run 'knex seed:run'
 ## Sanity check: Refresh the database and see that the seeds have made it [✅ data appears!]

+# 🎆🎆🎆 Now there's data in the database!🧨 🎆🎆🎆 #

+# Make a router
+- created projects folder, with projects-model.js and projects-router.js
+- set up the projects router and import into server.js

+# Make a model
+- in projects-model.js make a model for find, findById
+- import into projects router